didi/benchmark-thrift/README_EN.md

 It has been adequately tested on Mac and Centos.
 But tests on other environments are inadequate.
 Windows is not supported yet.
 A Java runtime environment of JDK 8 or higher version is required.

 #### Download
-[Click here](www.baidu.com) to download the latest version, or from the command line:
+[Click here](www.baidu.com) to download the latest version, or via the command line:
 ```bash
 $ curl -0 http://xxxx
 ```